Contact us for more info about Mystical Bhutan 15 day Biking Adventure

 Biking: 67 km

 Today will be the first major hill challenge.
-We have a warm up of 5 km before an 18 km climb to the pass at Dochula, known for its spiritual energy and 108 Chortens that are located at the top.
+After a 5 km warm up, it's an 18 km climb to the pass at Dochula, known for its spiritual energy and 108 Chortens that are located at the top.
 Lunch at the Dochula Café is the perfect place to take in the expansive views of the deep valleys and eastern Himalayas.
-We make the downhill journey after lunch and move from oak, maple and blue pine forests into the rhododendron, hemlock and fir vegetation.
+Then as you descend you'll notice the change from oak, maple and blue pine forests to rhododendron, hemlock and fir vegetation.
 Along with the many monasteries that come into view, this descent will be one to remember.

 Meals: Breakfast, Lunch, Dinner